anmolsinghal98/Requirements-Elicitation-Follow-Up-Question-Generation/README.md

 2. A potential threat to reproducibility is that GPT-4o is a closed-source model by OpenAI.
 The scores reported in the paper may be subject to minor changes due to repeated updates to the GPT-4o model.
 Nevertheless, the key findings reported in the paper are likely to remain valid.
 3. In this paper, we also conducted surveys with crowdworkers to compare GPT-generarted questions with human follow-up questions.
 We ran statistical tests to validate our hypotheses.
 While it is not possible to reproduce the results of these studies directly, we have described our survey design process in detail in the paper.
 The `dataset` folder contains the examples used in the survey.

+## Using Language Models Other Than GPT-4o

+The prompts provided in `code.ipynb` are model-agnostic, i.e., they can be used with any language model.
+The notebook provides the code setup to substitute `openai` models with any model hosted on `huggingface`.
+However, please note that the results reported in the paper using GPT-4o can differ significantly from the results obtained using a different model.
+The difference in model performance can be attributed to multiple factors that include the number of model parameters, training dataset size and quality, instruction tuning, and other training-specific details.

 ## Author Information